U.K. Prime Minister Boris Johnson Tests Positive for Coronavirus

 “I am working from home, I am self-isolating and that is entirely the right thing to do,” Johnson said in a video posted to Twitter on Friday morning.
 The prime minister added that he will continue to lead “the national fightback against coronavirus” from his home in Downing Street.

 According to Public Health England, the U.K. had 11,658 confirmed cases of the coronavirus and 578 deaths as of Thursday March 26.
 There have been 3,919 cases in London alone.
+Matt Hancock, the U.K.’s Secretary of State for Health & Social Care, also announced Friday that he had tested positive for the coronavirus after displaying mild symptoms.
+Hancock said he is working from home and will be self-isolating until April 2.

 During a press conference at the beginning of March, Johnson said that he was “shaking hands with everyone continuously.”
 He added that had visited a hospital where “there were a few coronavirus patients, and I shook hands with everybody.”